 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-sparse_display is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.
+sparse_display is available in a C version and a C++ version and a Fortran90 version and a MATLAB version and an Octave version.

-wathen, a MATLAB code which compares storage schemes (full, banded, sparse triplet) and solution strategies (Linpack full, Linpack banded, conjugate gradient (CG)) for linear systems involving the Wathen matrix, which can arise when solving a problem using the finite element method (FEM).
+wathen_matrix, a FORTRAN90 code which compares storage schemes (full, banded, sparse triplet) and solution strategies (Linpack full, Linpack banded, conjugate gradient (CG)) for linear systems involving the Wathen matrix, which can arise when solving a problem using the finite element method (FEM).